 He has won various awards for his research including POMS (Production and Operations Management Society) 2019 College of Healthcare Best Paper Award (first place), INFORMS 2018 Public Sector Operations Research Best Paper Award (second place), POMS (Production and Operations Management Society) 2017 College of Healthcare Best Paper Award (second place), INFORMS MSOM (Manufacturing & Service Operations Management) Journal 2016 Best Paper Award, INFORMS MSOM Society 2016 Best Paper Award of Service Special Interest Group (SIG), INFORMS 2015 Junior Faculty Interest Group (JFIG) Best Paper Competition (Honorable Mention), INFORMS 2012 MSOM (Manufacturing and Service Operations Management Society) Best Student Paper Award, 2012 IOE Richard Wilson Prize, 2010 INFORMS Pierskalla Award (from INFORMS Healthcare Applications Society) for the best research paper in healthcare, University of Michigan College of Engineering Outstanding Ph.D.
 Research Award, Production and Operations Management (POMS) 2011 College of Healthcare Operations Management best paper award (second place), 2010 Murty Prize for best research paper in optimization, and the 2007 IOE Bonder Fellowship award for applied operations research, INFORMS 2011 Doing Good with Good OR Award (Honorable Mention), and POMS College of Supply Chain 2013 and 2009 Best Student Paper Award (Honorable Mention).

 Dr. Saghafian serves on the editorial board of a few journals including Production and Operations Management, INFORMS Service Science, and IISE Transactions.
-He has served as a referee for various journals including Operations Research, Management Science, Manufacturing and Service Operations Management,Operations Research Letters, Naval Research Logistics, IIE Transactions,Operations Research for Healthcare, Production and Operations Management, Flexible Services and Manufacturing, IEEE Transactions on Automation Science and Engineering, and IEEE Transactions on Evolutionary Computation.
+He also serves as an AE or referee for various journals including Operations Research, Management Science, Manufacturing and Service Operations Management,Operations Research Letters, Naval Research Logistics, IIE Transactions,Operations Research for Healthcare, Production and Operations Management, Flexible Services and Manufacturing, IEEE Transactions on Automation Science and Engineering, and IEEE Transactions on Evolutionary Computation.

 Dr. Saghafian has also served as a chair/co-chair or a review panel member in various committees including: INFORMS Pierskalla Award for the Best Paper in Healthcare, INFORMS Healthcare Applications Society Best Student Paper Award, INFORMS MSOM Healthcare Special Interest Group, INFORMS MSOM Best Student Paper review panel, POMS College of Healthcare Operations Management Best Paper Award, and the review panel for International Conference on Health Care Systems Engineering.